drogers98/rises/README.md

 My partners in this new dance have, for the most part, what Hemingway describes as afición.
 Passion.
 It's a must.
 For this too is a dance of discomfort, a dance frought with danger.
 It is apparently, the style of movement that suits me.
 This dance is more artistic, more bold than before.
 No longer confined to the shadows.
 Deeds done in the light, for all to see.
 Even if that is just a line in the snow, or photos from the summit.

 I do my best to spread this passion to all who are interested, but afición is a personal choice.
 I can take you out, but I can't make you love it.
 Passion.
 You have it or you dont.
 Game recognize game.
-I have plenty of friends here in the Tetons that have it, like Giles, Jordan, Tyler, Bill, Julia, and others.
+I have plenty of friends here in the Tetons that have it, like Giles, Jordan, Tyler, Bill, Julia, Mike, and others.
 None are with me today.
-They will be out on their own dances soon enough, if they are not already, and I wish them good hunting.
+They will be out on their own dances soon enough, if they are not already.
+I wish them good hunting.
 I will see them soon.

->"For one who had aficion he could forgive anything.
+>"For one who had afición he could forgive anything.
 At once he forgave me all my friends.
 Without his ever saying anything they were simply a little something shameful between us, like the spilling open of the horses in bull-fighting."

 I reach the steeps.
 I pause for a moment, and look back.
-My truck now a speck in the parking lot, I see the long snake of commuters headed to Jackson, and smile.
+My truck now a speck in the parking lot, I see the long stretch of commuters headed to Jackson, and smile.
 That will be me soon, but not just yet.
-I see the Snake River Range aglow in orange as the sun rises higher.
+I see the Snake River Range basking aglow in orange as the sun rises higher.
 I turn off my headlamp.
 My mind wanders.

+##Drum Solo.

+Onward and upward, I think to myself.
+Left, right, pole, step, pole, step.
+There are others on Mt Glory this morning to be sure, but at the moment, I am alone.
+My own private Wyoming.
+Not unusual for this hour.
+I prefer it that way.
+I wonder if all with real afición do.
+No one to look after, no one to consult, no one to impress.
+Is that true freedom?
+Or just romantic nonsense?
+On my journey onward, and ever upward, who has been left along the way?

+My thoughts turn towards family.
+Jeff, Maripat, Vance, Julie, and Meg.
+They have always supported me